aiden10/chessBots/README.md

-# Python Interface for chess bots
+# Interface for chess bots

+## About
-Makes use of the [python-chess](https://github.com/niklasf/python-chess) library to handle the chess logic
+Provides an easy way to put chess bots against one another using PyQt and the [python-chess](https://github.com/niklasf/python-chess) library to handle the chess logic.

 ![chessfootage-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/22d53000-3d8f-4201-8daf-ba299b113392)